lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 >**Bifactor model**.
 The bifactor model regressed each item on its respective factor while simultaneously regressing each indicator onto an overall GRMS scale.
 This model had the best fit of those compared thus far: $\chi ^{2}(187) = 164.080, p = .885$, CFI = 0.997 , RMSEA = 0.009, 90%CI(0.000, 0.027), SRMR = 0.039.
 Factor loadings for the four factors ranged from .27 to .58 for the AS scale, .22 to .69 for the AF scale, -.01 to .55 for the MI scale, and .20 to .41 for the AUA scale.
 Factor loadings for the overall GRMSAAW (*g*) ranged from .29 to .58.

-On the basis of this evaluation we are finding all four models to be satisfactory (in terms of fit):  the single-order uncorrelated factors (uncorrF), the single-order correlated factors model (corrF), the second order factor (secondF), and the bifactor model (bifacF).
+On the basis of this evaluation, we are finding all four models to be satisfactory (in terms of fit):  the single-order uncorrelated factors (uncorrF), the single-order correlated factors model (corrF), the second order factor (secondF), and the bifactor model (bifacF).
 We can use *lavaan's* *lavTest()* function to compare them.
 No matter the order that we enter them, the function orders them according to their degrees of freedom.

 ```r